Skip to main content

 Building Regulations may be required for carrying out works to make your historic home more energy efficient.

 The Building Regulations for conservation of fuel and power in existing dwellings (Part L1B) require special consideration for buildings of traditional construction as well as listed buildings and buildings in Conservation Areas, specifying that the aim should be to improve energy efficiency as far as is reasonably practicable.
-The work should not prejudice the character of the host building or increase the risk of long-term deterioration of the building fabric or fittings.

 Resources